wtnwin111/interview/src/com/interview/flag/README.md

         gap between end to now with the new count value.
         When call getHitsInLast***(), need call append(0) before get(0) - get(*) to shift end to current now.

+24. Given a function f() generate 0 and 1 both in 0.5 probabilities.
+Write a function g(n) using f(), generate 0 in (0.5)^n probabilities, and 1 in 1-(0.5)^n probabilities.

+    *HINT: a simple combination of f(), call f() n times and count it return m times 0, if m == n return 0, else return 1.*

+25. **Resolve Mapping from Confused Dictionary** Given a dict, but words in dict is confused with some mapping rules, but the order is kept.
+Write code to find the mapping and restore the dict.
+    For example: the original dict is "cat, coffee, common", the confused one is "dkc, dbhhzz, dbllbp", the mapping is: c->d, a->k, t->c, o->b, f->h, e->z, m->l, n->p.

+    *HINT: based on topology sort on graph.*

+        Based on the order between words in dictionary, we could get the original order of the confused characters.
+            For example: wrt before wrf, assume c1 mapping to t, and c2 mapping to f, and we could know that c1 < c2, so we could build a order graph, which have a directed edge from c1 to c2.
+        After get the graph, we could do topology sort on it to get a valid order sequence of original chars, so we could build a mapping from the original sorted chars to the confused sorted chars.
+        For topology sort, first we need to calculate the in degree of each nodes, then we create a Queue, and init the queue by adding nodes whose in degree is zero in it, then do while loop until the queue isEmpty(), poll one node from queue and add to sorted list, and decreasing the in degree of its neighbors, if the in degree of its neighbor decreased to zero, put in the queue.
+After the loop, we could get a topology sorted list.
 #F

 1. [Array] Return the index of the max element in a vector, if there are several results,